NattyDuzza/LambdaNotes/01_analysis.md

 Firstly,the computer program should be able to take in a prompt, and then continually ask for linked information, keeping track of which 'nodes' link to which, and be able to return this information in a variety of text-based and graphical ways.
 This can be thought of as creating a digital mind map.
 Furthermore, the program will have a flashcard feature which will employ spaced repition techniques.
 This is very suitable for a computational solution since a computer can keep track of which flashcards should be shown to the user next more efficiently and effectively than a human could manually.

+Furthermore, the project will use the following computational methods:

+- Abstraction:
+-- General Problem Abstraction: During the Design phase, I will implicitly use the ideas of abstraction to reduce the problem down to a more simple derivative, void of any unecessary complexity.
+-- Using Object-Oriented Abstraction:
+--- Data Abstraction: Objects that the software uses (e.g. GUI windows, Mindmaps etc) will hide its data, which will only be accessed through methods.
+--- Process Abstraction: When using OOP to create scripts that will be called from elsewhere, I need not worry about the inner implementation of each function/process I call.
+This abstracts out the sometimes complicated information on implementations, and reduces the problem of using the script elsewhere when necessary to simply knowing the parameters needed and the preconditions.
+- Decomposition: I will use this method heavily in the Design section to break down the code to better understand the individual modules that will be needed to make the software full and functional.

 ## Potential End-Users and Stakeholders
 The clientelle this application will be aimed at includes students, event planners and anyone looking to brainstorm.